 Scheduling of Reports and Dashboards

-Using the Custom Reports scheduler, reports and dashboards can now be scheduled by configuring jobs that runs in the background.
+Using the Custom Reports scheduler, reports and dashboards can be scheduled by configuring jobs that run in the background.

 Using the scheduler, you set up a schedule for generating reports or dashboard with parameters, output options, and notifications: